intermine/im-docs/docs/embedding/report-widgets.rst

 The next step is writing a presenter which is a component that knows how to get data for itself and then render them in a particular way, thus it encapsulates the behavior of the widget.

-The file needs to be called ``presenter.coffee`` for a CoffeeScript file (other options are ``presenter.js``/``presenter.ls`` for a JavaScript/LiveScript file respectively) and be placed in a directory with the name of the widget.
+The file needs to be called ``presenter.coffee`` and be placed in a directory with the name of the widget.
 The file needs to contain a ``class Widget`` with the following signature:

 .. code-block:: coffeescript